tyrauber/browseTunes/README.markdown

 ## Disclaimer:

- * NOTE 1: Mp3 = Safari/Chrome, Ogg = Firefox
+ * Mp3 = Safari/Chrome, Ogg = Firefox
 If you music and video is encoded to Mp3 and Quicktime,this will ONLY WORK IN SAFARI OR CHROME.
 If your music is encoded to Ogg, this WILL ONLY WORK IN FIREFOX.
- * NOTE 2:Only works with non-protected media.
+ * Only works with non-protected media.
 Will not work with protected media bought through iTunes.
- * NOTE 3:You media folder will need to be accessible.
+ * You media folder will need to be accessible.
 Otherwise you will get a Forbidden 403 error.

 ## MIT License: